 Moving Average

-A moving average is a technical indicator that generates a single trend line by aggregating price points of an instrument over a specified time period and dividing by the number of data points.
+A moving average is a technical indicator that generates a single trend line by aggregating the price points of an instrument over a specified time period and dividing by the number of data points.
 It is popular among traders since it may assist in determining the current trend’s direction while also reducing the influence of random price surges.

 By analyzing the historical movement of an asset’s price, a moving average will allow you to assess the levels of support and resistance.
 It’s a measure of change that tracks an asset’s prior price activity, analyzing market moves in the past to predict future patterns.
 Because a moving average is generally a lagging indicator, it is one of the most often used technical analysis tools.